barryclark/jekyll-now/_posts/2020-03-10-immutability-in-cpp-part-1.md

 }
 ```

 Invoking `f(x)` on an integer `x` will return the value of `x+1`, but it will change the value of `x` in the process.
 To make matters worse: lets assume we only knew the signature of the function from a header and the documentation for `f` states: "*calculates the next integer value for x*".
 Depending on the implementation it could change the value of `x` or not.
-A signature `T f(T&)` should always make us suspicious and most programmers would hopefully use `T f(const T &)` or `T f(T)`.
+Naturally, a signature `T f(T&)` should always make us suspicious and most programmers would hopefully use `T f(const T &)` or `T f(T)`.
 In other languages however, [like Java](https://stackoverflow.com/questions/41361252/const-function-arguments-in-java), objects are always passed by a non-const reference.

 So although this example is silly and contrived, it illustrates some of the danger of mutability: it makes code harder to reason about.